liv-daliberti/grail-simulation/reports/knn/hyperparameter_tuning/README.md

 - Sentence-transformer baseline: `sentence-transformers/all-mpnet-base-v2`

 Tables bold the configurations promoted to the finalize stage.
 Commands beneath each table reproduce the selected configuration.
+Accuracy values reflect eligible-only accuracy on the validation split at the selected best k (per the configured k-selection method).

 ## Slate-Ranking Sweep Leaders